Drafting Arbitration Clauses in M&A Agreements

 Most national laws governing the arbitration process and the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention) require the arbitration agreement to be ‘in writing’.
 The rationale is that the decision to use arbitration constitutes a waiver to a fundamental right of access to national courts (an approach that is arguably obsolete, possibly even contradictory, given the consensus view that nowadays arbitration is the ordinary means of dispute resolution for international commercial disputes).
 However, this requirement should not pose a concern in the context of M&A transactions, as these are typically governed by written agreements.

 The arbitration agreement should contain broad language to ensure that any dispute arising from the M&A transaction is resolved by arbitration, unless the parties intend to proceed otherwise; for instance, by submitting specific disputes to an expert.
 Whenever possible, the arbitration agreement should reflect the wording recommended by the selected arbitral institution.
-Broad wording used to describe a dispute or contractual relationship covered by the arbitration agreement will include wording similar to the following model clause recommended by the IBA:
+Broad wording used to describe a dispute or contractual relationship covered by the arbitration agreement will include wording similar to the following model clause recommended by the International Bar Association:

 All disputes arising out of or in connection with this agreement, including any question regarding its existence, validity or termination shall be finally resolved by arbitration.

-Seat of the arbitration
+Seat of arbitration

 The seat of the arbitration (usually a city) determines the law that will govern certain procedural aspects of the arbitration, such as the powers of the arbitrators and judicial oversight of the arbitral process, as well as challenges to awards.
 The law of the seat of the arbitration determines the extent to which local courts may intervene in the arbitration proceedings, be it to hinder (by unwanted interventions) or to support them.
-To the extent possible, it is therefore appropriate to choose a seat where the legislation and the courts are supportive of arbitration, and for enforceability purposes, located in a signatory state to the New York Convention.
+To the extent possible, therefore, it is appropriate to choose a seat where the legislation and the courts are supportive of arbitration, and for enforceability purposes, located in a signatory state to the New York Convention.

 In M&A agreements, as in other types of contracts, agreeing on a seat is not always easy, and it may be that one party will try to impose a seat that the other party deems inappropriate.
 In this event, rather than agreeing on a seat, which may prove inadequate for the reasons stated above, it may be wiser not to designate any seat.
 In such a scenario, it is critical to choose an arbitral institution that will be able to decide on the seat, taking into account the interests of the arbitration.